visier/api-samples/authentication/oauth2-code/python/sdk/README.md

 1. Install the required dependencies: `pip install -r requirements.txt`.
 1. Clone the `../.env-code-template` environment file to `.env`.
 1. Update the `.env` file with the appropriate values to match your system details.
-1. Source the environment file `source .env` and provide the sensitive values.
-Sensitive values should not be stored in the `source.env` file itself.
+1. Source the environment file  by executing `source .env`.
 1. Call `python app.py` on a computer with access to a browser to see an example of how to parse the JWT and make a Data Model API call.
 1. Deactivate the virtual environment: `deactivate`.